Creeping indigo (Indigofera spicata

 ) is a highly palatable, perennial legume grown in tropical and subtropical regions worldwide.
 I. spicata

 is one of several species of Indigofera

 genus which contain chemicals that are toxic to horses, resulting in Indigofera toxicity

-Clinical signs observed in horses appear similar to that seen associated with Birdsville disease in Australia, and I. hendecaphylla
+Clinical signs observed appear similar to that seen associated with Birdsville disease in Australia, and I. hendecaphylla

 poisoning observed in the United States.
 Often, without treatment, horses will die two to four months after they first develop clinical signs.